epicurrents/docs/source/start.md

 Getting started
 ===============

 Documentation on this site is categorized into `getting started` (this page), `basics`, `usage`, and `development` categories.
-If you are completely new to using the library, starting with the `basics` is probably a good idea.
+If you are completely new to using the library, start by checking the application requirements below.

+- **[Requirements](/installation/requirements)**: What is required of the server and client running the library.

 ## Basics
 From the basics of JavaScript applications to detailing the structure of this project and it's modular design.